adomani/advents/descriptions_with_tests.md

 The given data encodes a permutation of some range of natural numbers.
-To answer the first question, all that was needed was to pass the initial 'seed' through the permutation and compute minima.
+To answer the first question, all that is needed is to pass the initial 'seed' through the permutation and compute minima.

 #### Part 2

-It turns out that now the 'seed' represents a *very long* list of seeds and they all have to go through the permutation before the minimum is computed.
+It turns out that now the 'seed' represents a *very long* list of seeds and they all need to go through the permutation before the minimum is computed.

 The trick that I used to compute the minimum is that the